ehsanik/vision-hw5/README.md

 Analyze the behavior of your model (how well does it work?, how fast does it train?, why do you think it's working/not working?) and report the plots in your report file.

 ## 2.2.
-Training a classifier using multiple fully connected Layer ##
+Training a classifier using multiple fully connected Layers ##

-Implement a model for the same classification task using multiple fully connected layer (not more than three).
+Implement a model for the same classification task using multiple fully connected layers.
+Start with a fully connected layer that maps the data from image size (32 * 32 * 3) to a vector of size 120, followed by another fully connected that reduces the size to 84 and finally a layer that maps the vector of size 84 to 10 classes.
 Fill in the code for BoringNet in `models.py`.
 Run the model for 50 epoch and report the plots and accuracies

 ```bash